 This guide to collections relevant to women's issues and history was compiled in part by conducting a search of the State Archives of Florida Online Catalog, which is available to patrons both in the Archives and remotely.
 The Online Catalog allows searching and browsing of information about the State Archives of Florida's holdings of almost 50,000 cubic feet of state and local government records and historical manuscripts.
 The catalog provides descriptions of more than 3,500 collections, and lists the contents of containers and folders in many of those collections.

-In addition to the records listed in this guide, the Archives holds other collections that contain materials related to women's issues and women's history.
-In particular, subject files and correspondence of governors, legislators, and state agencies often contain relevant records.
-Such records contain files on equal opportunity employment, abortion, the Equal Rights Amendment, women's organizations, and other related subjects.
-It is possible to search folder and box titles using the Online Catalog, a process which can be useful in locating files on women contained within larger collections.
+In addition to the records listed in this guide, the Archives holds other collections containing materials relevant to women's issues and history.
+In particular, subject files and correspondence of governors, legislators and state agencies often contain relevant records.
+Folder and box titles are searchable using the Online Catalog, a process which can be useful in locating files on women contained within larger collections.

 Legislative committee records consist of Florida Senate and House committee files, as well as audio recordings of hearings.
 Subject matter includes legislation directly affecting women, such as that dealing with welfare reform, labor and equal opportunity, and women in the military.
 The Archives also holds the United States census for Florida from 1830 to 1920, as well as a range of census records for various other states, which can be helpful in compiling statistical information.
 County and other local record series, though not listed in this guide, are also a rich source of information.
 The Archives' local government series consist primarily of microfilm copies of county court records from Florida's 67 counties, including: probate; marriage; birth; military; and property records concerning women.